Jelterminator/Shifu/docs/DATA_BIBLE.md

-# Shifu Dai Lee's Dataclass Ching
+# Shifu Dai Lee's Datatypes Ching

 Shifu Dai Lee has seen through meditative insight (and me through struggling with a MVP in Python) that there is an exact number of dataclasses required for this project.
+They are:

+- date

+- phase

+- agenda entry

+  - appointment

+  - plan

+  - anchor

+- planning request entry

+  - habit

+  - task

+- note

+  - journal entry

+  - chatbot note

+  - daily, weekly, monthly and quarterly insight

 ### Date